 Because we are holding tryouts

-for a certain age bracket, it does not mean there will definitely be a team at
+for certain age brackets, it does not mean there will definitely be a team at

 that age bracket.
 We will not create a CSP team if there are not enough ‘select

-caliber’ players to form one.
+caliber’ players to form one or if there are not enough players to make up a roster.
 It is important to keep the quality of these

 10. For players that do not